Naresh-chandanbatve/imp_Image_Store/README.md

 ## OpenSource
- This project is a open source proejct. feel free to make contributions to this project by opening issues, adding new features and fixing the bug.
+ This project is a open source project. feel free to make contributions to this project by opening issues, adding new features and fixing the bug.